mike-north/ember-octane-workshop/notes/05-first-routes.md

 The contents of our [app/templates/application.hbs](../app/templates/application.hbs) file will show up on the screen regardless of URL, but if we add a `{{outlet}}` to the template, any "child routes" will render their content into the outlet.

-The `application` route (we have no corresponding file for this in our project) is the highest-level route, and children can be nested such that we URL-specific content to meet our app's needs
+The `application` route (we have no corresponding file for this in our project) is the highest-level route, and children can be nested such that we have URL-specific content to meet our app's needs

 ### An Example Routing Hierarchy